wagtail/wagtail-live/docs/howto/webhook_receiver.md

 The job of this method is to set a webhook connection with the input source.

 We can either do it programmatically (ex: Telegram, Whatsapp) or manually (ex: Slack).

-You have to check the input source docs to see how this can be done.

 For example, we can find the relevant docs for Whatsapp [here](https://developers.facebook.com/docs/whatsapp/api/webhooks).